In the United States, especially Florida, car accidents are one of the leading causes of serious and fatal injuries.

 This is because when the airbags do not deploy, the seat belt alone may not be enough to prevent the chest from slamming into the dashboard or the steering wheel, causing serious traumatic injury.

-Here are some common injuries that our clients have gotten as the result of motor vehicle crashes:
+Common injuries that our clients have gotten as the result of motor vehicle crashes:

 A bruised rib is exactly what it sounds like.